-$$E_1 R_1 S_1$$ $E_2, R_2 S_2 (R_1 = E_2)$
+$E_1 \underline{\qquad} R_1 \underline{\qquad} S_1 \qquad \qquad E_2, R_2 \underline{\qquad} S_2 \ (R_1 = E_2)$

-The matrix tense structure of (30) is: E \ R \ S; the adjunct tense structure is E,R \ S. That is, in the adjunct clause the Event (Bill's arrival) and the Reference point are simultaneous, both preceding the Moment of Speech.
+The matrix tense structure of (30) is: E R S; the adjunct tense structure is E, R S. That is, in the adjunct clause the Event (Bill's arrival) and the Reference point are simultaneous, both preceding the Moment of Speech.
 The main clause Event, John's finishing, takes place prior to the Reference point (the Event of the adjunct clause) which is itself prior to the Moment of Speech.
 Thus, the event of the matrix clause, finished, is not situated directly in relation to S but in relation to a point of reference fixed by the adjunct clause.

-The crucial point is that the adjunct clause's temporal structure, in particular its E point, serves as the anchor for the R point of the matrix clause.
+The crucial point is that the adjunct clause's temporal structure, in particular its \mathbf{E} point, serves as the anchor for the \mathbf{R} point of the matrix clause.
 Obviously, then, Reichenbach's reference point is important for talk about tense in English.
-Reichenbach goes so far as to claim that all tenses have R-points and he suggests that basic tenses may all be accounted for straightforwardly based on relations between E, S, and R:
+Reichenbach goes so far as to claim that all tenses have R-points and he suggests that basic tenses may all be accounted for straightforwardly based on relations between \mathbf{E} , \mathbf{S} , and \mathbf{R} :

-S, R, E (31)present tense a.
-E, R S b. past tense S R, E future tense c.
-E S, Rd. present perfect E R S past perfect e.
-S \\\ E \\\ R f. future perfect
+(31) a.
+S, R, E present tense

+b.
+E, R S past tense

+c.
+S R, E future tense

+d.
+E S, R present perfect

+e.
+E R S past perfect

+f.
+S E R future perfect

-Note crucially, however, that R is not a logical necessity.
+Note crucially, however, that \mathbf{R} is not a logical necessity, even within Reichenbach's theory.
 For example, there are some tenses that we can talk about without it, as shown with Pirahã, below.
 So, while it is clearly important to the interpretation of perfect tenses, it is not necessary for the interpretation of the simple past, present, or future tenses.
-In these tenses, R is always simultaneous with E, the event time and is therefore redundant (at least for simple clauses).
+In these tenses, \mathbf{R} is always simultaneous with \mathbf{E} , the event time and is therefore redundant (at least for simple clauses).
 On the other hand, E and S do seem necessary if we are to interpret the world around us temporally.
 Without them an event cannot be situated along any temporal dimension.
 Indeed, it is difficult to conceive of talk about time without a concept of event (E) or a way to indicate whether that event precedes or follows a deictic anchor, S, at least pragmatically or contextually.
 If this is correct, then E and S are epistemologically prior to R. They make talk about tense possible in the first place, whereas R "merely" enables us to draw finer distinctions and to mark relations between these.